ajwick94/python-cimec-Aseka-Wickramarachchi/README.md

 🎧 ITD-based Sound Localization Experiment

-This project simulates sound localization cues using Interaural Time Difference (ITD) and a simple Interaural Level Difference (ILD) model.
+This is a simple experiment that mimics auditory perception research methods used to measure accuracy in sound localisation and spatial hearing.
+The idea behind this project was to primarily familiarise myself in building a simple localisation experiment using Python while being able to combine knowledge from psychoacoustics and digital signal processing.
 It also implements a Just Noticeable Difference (JND) experiment to measure a listener’s sensitivity to spatial audio cues in the horizontal plane.
-Using plotting functions, participant performance in each trial is updated.

-This is a simple experiment that mimics auditory perception research methods used to measure accuracy in sound localisation and spatial hearing.
-The idea behind this project was to primarily familiarise myself in building a simple localisation experiment using Python while being able to combing knowledge from psychoacoustics and digital signal processing.

 🧠 Background

 For normal-hearing listeners (NH), the ability of sound localisation is dependent on binaural cues, such as interaural time differences (ITDs; the difference in arrival timing of the sound signal at each ear) and interaural level differences (ILDs; the difference between the sound pressure levels at each ear).
-Sound pressure level at each ear is primarily a monaural cue that undergoes spectral changes due to direction dependent filtration effects of the pinna, head and torso (the so-called Head-Related Transfer Functions, HRTFs).

 ITD (Interaural Time Difference):
 Time difference in arrival of a sound at each ear, strongest cue for localization at low frequencies.